-When you’re building a distribution strategy that will ultimately be effective in increasing your property’s bookings and revenue, there’s a lot of factors to consider.
+When you’ve built a distribution strategy that will ultimately be effective in increasing your property’s bookings and revenue, there’s a lot of factors to consider.

 Know where your guests are coming from and how much it is costing you to acquire them.
 You should also research what influences travellers the most when booking a room at your hotel to identify how you can improve all your channels.